español français english

 FAQ

-From the early 1990ies on, I have been interested in the possible use and impact of the new information and communication technologies on adults training, on sustainable development and on citizen movements, and in a users friendly approach to the new digital media.
-I am an early sympathiser of the open source approach, because I believe in collaborative work for creating common goods as one of the ways to promote diversified and shared digital ecosystems.
+From the early 1990ies on, I have been interested in the possible use and impact of the new information and communication technologies on adults training, on sustainable development and on citizen movements, and in an users friendly approach to the new digital media.
+I am an sympathiser of the open source approach, because I believe in collaborative work for creating common goods.

 Olivier Berthoud

-You can find some of my recent writings at: www.edinter.net/docs
+You can find some of my writings at: www.edinter.net/docs

 This work is licensed under a Creative Commons License.